Steven Swanson

 Steven Roy Swanson (born December 3, 1960, in Syracuse, New York) is an American engineer and retired NASA astronaut.
 Swanson has flown two shuttle flights, STS-117 and STS-119, and one Soyuz flight, TMA-12M.
 All of the flights were to the International Space Station.
 He has logged over 195 days in space and completed five spacewalks totaling 27 hours and 58 minutes.
 Swanson has served in other roles at NASA, such as a CAPCOM for both International Space Station and Space Shuttle missions.
 His awards and honors include the NASA Exceptional Achievement Medal and the JSC Certificate of Accommodation.
 Prior to becoming a NASA astronaut, Swanson worked for GTE in Phoenix, Arizona, as a software engineer.
 He is married and has three children.
 Steve claims he had the first ever Instagram posted from space.

 Early life

 Although born in Syracuse, New York, Swanson considers Steamboat Springs, Colorado, to be his home.
-He graduated from Steamboat Springs High School in 1979, and went on to the University of Colorado to receive a bachelor's degree in engineering physics in 1983.
+He graduated from Steamboat Springs High School in 1979, and went on to the University of Colorado Boulder to receive a bachelor's degree in engineering physics in 1983.
 In 1986, he received a master of applied science in computer systems from Florida Atlantic University.
 He later received a doctorate in computer science from Texas A&M University in 1998.